 During this two-day event, approximately 100,000 visitors come out to celebrate.
 Enjoy pumpkin carving, hundreds of street vendors, and the sampling of the Kimmswick Historical Society’s famous and delicious apple butter.

-It’s pumpkin time!
+It's pumpkin time!
 Head out to Washington, Missouri, for an incredible pumpkin event this fall.
 There is plenty of activities for both children and adults.
 With such a big schedule of activities and events, you'll be hopping from one thing to the next!

 What an event.
 Celebrate all things four-legged friends at this year’s Dogtober Fest in Blue Springs, Missouri.
 The event includes bobbing for biscuits, sack races, roll-rover races, biscuit eating, musical Frisbees, costume contest, and much more!

-If you enjoy the sound of a fiddle, then you’ll enjoy this popular fall festival in Mansfield, Missouri.
-The Wilder Days Festival is an annual community celebration that honors America’s favorite pioneer girl, Laura Ingalls Wilder, and her beloved Little House on the Prairie books.
-Festival goers are treated to the exciting Annual Fiddle Off as well as an educational tour of the historic house and the grounds of Rocky Ridge Farm.
+If you enjoy the sound of a fiddle, then you'll enjoy this popular fall festival in Mansfield, Missouri.
+The Wilder Days Festival is an annual community celebration that honors America's favorite pioneer girl, Laura Ingalls Wilder, and her beloved Little House on the Prairie books.
+This year is sure to please everyone, check the festival's page to keep updated with the exciting line up of actvities and events.

 Thousands gather together in Mountain Home each year to celebrate Pioneer Day.
-The Pioneer Day Festival is known for unique features like a flapjack breakfast, an antique wagon show, and pioneer-style activities like sock making and rag rug weaving.
-Festival goers also enjoy over 100 craft, food, and other great vendors, as well as the parade, children’s activities, and live entertainment.
-If you’re in the mood to watch some hearty competition, be sure to check out the costume contest, the pinewood derby, and the hillbilly showdown.
+The Pioneer Day Festival is known for unique features like a flapjack breakfast, an antique wagon show, and pioneer-style activities like mule jumping demos and a Woodsman Competition.
+Festival goers also enjoy over 100 craft, food, and other great vendors, as well as the parade, children's activities, and live entertainment.
+If you're in the mood to watch some hearty competition, be sure to check out the costume contest, the and the Pinewood Derby.